The itinerary for the next day was devoted to cathedral-hopping.

 —We’ll grease up their fat bellies and asses and roll the cannon along like they’re big round greased-up logs!

 —But only after you spike their syrup!
 We need you for this, and you have to be complete Grey Wolf!
 What do you say?

 Earl’s head spun around, mostly from the insane plot he just heard but also due to the intense heat from the bath, which was oppressive enough to make him get out and not be bashful for what came out along with him.

 —Look guys, I’m American, and it’s not like we don’t have our own shit to worry about.
-And yeah, the other city poking around is a pain, but once I get on my plane and go back home in a few days this will all be 100% not my problem.
+And yeah, the other city poking around is a pain, but once I get on my plane and go back home in a few days this will all be a hundred percent not my problem.
 So what real reason do I have not just ignore you the best I can until I fly out of here?

 —Well… to, uh, honor the modern Turkish state and our eternal leader Erdoğan?